Integrated Water, Energy and Food (IWEF) Centre

 The centre integrates chemical, biological, ecological, agricultural, aquatic, soil, nanomaterial, and social sciences to produce an integrated technical model, which aim to solve the global problems of water safety, energy shortage and food security/safety.

-The iWEF research centre aims to develop ground-breaking solutions to globally strategic problems of environmental pollution, energy shortage, food security, and sustainable resource recovery.
-The research will enhance the national and international network and build an expert consortium to contribute to major research programs and international research excellence.
+The research centre aims to develop ground-breaking solutions to globally strategic problems of environmental pollution, energy shortage, food security, and sustainable resource recovery.
+Our research will enhance national and international networks and build expert consortia to contribute to major research programs and international research excellence.

 - The development of modified local soil (MLS) material towards preventing sediment resuspension and stimulating indigenous macrophyte restoration. £116 k (2019-2021)

 - Modified local soil (MLS) technology for harmful algal blooms control, sediment remediation, and ecological restoration. £21 k (2019-2022)

 - UK/NZ project: Modified local soil and oxygen nanobubble technology to heal unwell taonga lakes.
 Cooperation with Ruto Ora Ltd. $60,000 (2020-2021)